6 Best Kali Linux Tools: Enumeration, Exploits, Cracking

 Finally, no discussion about Kali would be complete without mentioning Metasploit.
 The Metasploit Framework (MSF) is a lot of things: a collection of prewritten application exploits, an engine to run custom exploits, an info-gathering tool, a listener for extra special Meterpreter reverse shells, a means to perform post-exploitation and pivot deeper into the network, and much more.

 On the surface, choose an included exploit that matches a service you found with, say, Nmap, add your target IP and port, and let Metasploit loose.
 If successful, you will be granted a shell on the target system from which to run commands.

-That’s an extreme simplification, there are lots of gotchas and trial and error involved, but at its simplest form MSF has stripped away a lot of the chores around setting up exploits and payloads so that you can point and shoot.
+That’s an extreme simplification, there are lots of gotchas and trial and Kill involved, but at its simplest form MSF has stripped away a lot of the chores around setting up exploits and payloads so that you can point and shoot.

 Instead of digging any deeper the wide and deep leagues of Metasploit, you’d be better going through the excellent Metasploit Unleashed course provided by OffSec, it’ll unpack all the goodies within MSF.

 Kali can be overwhelming with its staggering number of included tools, but 99% of the time you’ll be reaching for the same dozen or so.
 Start out with those that we’ve discussed, then Google to research a few other heavy hitters like Burp Suite, John the Ripper, SQLMap, and Netcat.

 Also, if you missed them, be sure to check out our previous articles on the OSCP cert, heavily based on Kali.
 The OSCP material will definitely give you lots of practice toward mastering these tools.
 Happy hacking!